cran-task-views/Omics/Omics.md

 -   `r pkg("BED")` for Biological Entity Dictionary is an interface for the [Neo4j](https://neo4j.com/) database providing mapping between different identifiers of biological entities.

--   `r pkg("biomart")` provides  an interface to the 'BioMart' database and a standardized way to automate genome, proteome, 'RNA', coding sequence ('CDS'), 'GFF', and metagenome retrieval from 'NCBI RefSeq', 'NCBI Genbank', 'ENSEMBL', and 'UniProt' databases.
+-   `r pkg("biomartr")` provides  an interface to the 'BioMart' database and a standardized way to automate genome, proteome, 'RNA', coding sequence ('CDS'), 'GFF', and metagenome retrieval from 'NCBI RefSeq', 'NCBI Genbank', 'ENSEMBL', and 'UniProt' databases.
 -   `r pkg("cbioportalR")` browse and query clinical and genomic Data from [cBioPortal](http://www.cbioportal.org/).
 -   `r pkg("CePa")` aims to find significant pathways through network topology information.
 -   `r pkg("toprdata")` provides gene and exon information from Ensembl genome builds.